- October 13 2021

 First Thing To Do Before Building Your Website

 There are a few things to consider before you begin developing your website.
-To start with, remember, website is not only about how good it looks.
+To start with, remember, a website is not only about how good it looks.
 Of course, it matters but along with the looks of it, you will need to consider some other important facts.
 You can start with the following items –

 1. Identify The Primary Goal Of Your Business Website